 APSU 1000 is an interdisciplinary course which provides students with the foundations for a successful university experience by integrating an introduction to the liberal arts with an orientation to APSU expectations.
 Emphasis is given to the meaning, values, and goals of a liberal education as students engage in academic and career planning, use the tools for information literacy, develop good academic habits, and become involved in campus life.

-This course is required of all First-Time Freshman and students who transfer with fewer than 12 hours earned in a college/university setting.
-A grade of C or higher is required to pass.
-Students cannot withdraw from APSU 1000 without permission of the Director of Student Transition.
+This course is required of all Freshman and students who transfer with fewer than 12 hours earned in a college/university setting, excluding developmental courses.
+Students must remain enrolled until a grade of C or higher is earned.
+Students cannot withdraw from APSU 1000 unless they are withdrawing from the university.

-Each APSU 1000 section is assigned a peer mentor to connect with the students, provide guidance and direction from a student’s perspective, and assist with other functions of the class.
+Each APSU 1000 section is assigned a peer leader to connect with the students, provide guidance and direction from a student’s perspective, and assist with other functions of the class.

-A Peer Mentor is a successful student (i.e. 3.0 GPA or better, full-time student in good standing) who knows how to navigate the APSU campus and system.
+A Peer Leader is a successful student (i.e. 3.0 GPA or better, full-time student in good standing) who knows how to navigate the APSU campus and system.
 They are familiar with instructional resources such as D2L, AP Self Service, and APMail.
-They attend every course meeting and are actively involved in campus activities staying abreast to current APSU services.
-Peer mentors are an excellent resource no matter the difficulty a student is having.
+They attend course meetings and are actively involved in campus activities staying abreast to current APSU services.
+Peer leaders are an excellent resource no matter the difficulty a student is having.

 Campus Centers for Special Student Population

 - Phone Number: (931) 221-1685